webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ### Remote Access

 Remote Access is when you remotely access another computer via WebRTC.
 You could have complete control of the remote host, or maybe just a single application.
-This is great for running computationally tasks when the local hardware can't do it.
+This is great for running computationally expensive tasks when the local hardware can't do it.
 Like running a new video game, or
 CAD software.
 WebRTC was able to revolutionize the space in three ways.

 WebRTC can be used to remotely access a host that isn't world routable.
 With NAT Traversal you can access a computer that is only available